-|Personal allowance||Up to £12,500||0%|
+|Personal allowance||Up to £12,500||Nil|

-|Starter rate||Over £12,500 to £14,549||19%|
+|Starter-rate||Over £12,500 to £14,549||19%|

-|Basic rate||Over £14,549 to £24,944||20%|
+|Basic-rate||Over £14,549 to £24,944||20%|

-|Intermediate rate||Over £24,944 to £44,430||21%|
+|Intermediate-rate||Over £24,944 to £44,430||21%|

-|Higher rate||Over £44,430 to £150,000||41%|
+|Higher-rate*||Over £44,430 to £150,000||41%|

 The impact on higher-rate taxpayers

 By comparison, higher-rate taxpayers earning more than £50,000 a year in Scotland will be paying £9,044 in income tax.
 It is crystal clear that those of you who fall into that bracket will be £128 a month, or £1,544 a year, worse off than our counterparts in the rest of the UK.